acz1992/task_manager/README.md

+## ToDO

+fix bug that wont let me toggle completed or important on EditContent: relevant files are: globalProvider, route,ts, EditCOntent

 A responsive Task Manager App that allows me to list and track outstanding tasks, in order to better organise myself

 ## Mission